Skatteetaten/mva-meldingen/docs/kompensasjon_eng/test/index.md

 ## Test planning

-From november 15th you can test:
+In the test environment you can test:

 * Validation of a VAT-report in the "merverdiavgift kompensasjon" category, a VAT-report for VAT compensation.
 * Submit a VAT-report for VAT compensation directly from the ERP accounting system.